akb825/Cuttlefish/README.md

 * `-DCMAKE_BUILD_TYPE=Debug|Release`: Building in `Debug` or `Release`.
 This should always be specified.
 * `-DCMAKE_INSTALL_PREFIX=path`: Sets the path to install to when running `make install`.
 * `-DCUTTLEFISH_SHARED=ON|OFF`: Set to `ON` to build with shared libraries, `OFF` to build with static libraries.
 Default is `ON`.
+* `-DCUTTLEFISH_ISPC=path`: The path to the ISPC compiler.
+If unset, ispc will be searched in the `PATH` or default instal location.

 ### Enabled Builds